timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

             WHEN (fee > output_total) THEN hash
             ELSE NULL
          END) AS high_fee_count
   FROM transactions
   WHERE (is_coinbase IS NOT TRUE)
 GROUP BY bucket;
 ```

-Running this query, you create these aggregate columns within the continuous
+In this query, you create these aggregate columns within the continuous
 aggregate:

 * `tx_count`: Total transaction volume
 * `total_fee_sat`: Total fees paid in Sat
 * `total_fee_usd`: Total fees paid in USD
 * `stats_fee_sat`: Fee stats (in Sat)
-    This column uses a hyperfunction called `stats_agg`.
+    This column uses a hyperfunction called [`stats_agg`][stats_agg].
+    The raw `stats_agg` value isn't easily interpretable.
+    Later, you can use `stats_agg` to calculate other statistics, such as the average.
-* `avg_tx_size`: average transaction size in KB
+* `avg_tx_size`: Average transaction size in KB
-* `high_fee_count`: Number of transactions where fee is higher than the
+* `high_fee_count`: Number of transactions where the fee is higher than the
     transaction volume